-Honeywell has completed the dredging and capping of Onondaga Lake.
+Honeywell has finished implementing New York State’s cleanup plan for Onondaga Lake.
 Onondaga Lake is now becoming a source of pride and optimism for local residents and an economic driver for the region.
 The cleanup, together with upgrades made by Onondaga County to its wastewater treatment plant and the County’s Save the Rain program, has resulted in the best water quality in more than 100 years.

 SIGNIFICANT ACHIEVEMENTS TO DATE